 For Stallman, the Vietnam War elicited a complex mixture of emotions: confusion, horror, and, ultimately, a profound sense of political impotence.
 As a kid who could barely cope in the mild authoritarian universe of private school, Stallman experienced a shiver whenever the thought of Army boot camp presented itself.
+He did not think he could get through it and emerge sane.

-"I was devastated by the fear, but I couldn't imagine what to do and didn't have the guts to go demonstrate," recalls Stallman, whose March 18th birthday earned him a dreaded low number in the draft lottery when the federal government finally eliminated college deferments in 1971.
+"I was devastated by the fear, but I couldn't imagine what to do and didn't have the guts to go demonstrate," recalls Stallman, whose March 16th birthday earned him a low number in the dreaded draft lottery.
+This did not affect him immediately, since he had a college deferment, one of the last before the U.S. stopped granting them; but it would affect him in a few years.
 "I couldn't envision moving to Canada or Sweden.
 The idea of getting up by myself and moving somewhere.
 How could I do that?
 I didn't know how to live by myself.
 I wasn't the kind of person who felt confident in approaching things like that."

-Stallman says he was both impressed and shamed by the family members who did speak out.
-Recalling a bumper sticker on his father's car likening the My Lai massacre to similar Nazi atrocities in World War II, he says he was "excited" by his father's gesture of outrage.
+Stallman says he was impressed by the family members who did speak out.
+Recalling a sticker, printed and distributed by his father, likening the My Lai massacre to similar Nazi atrocities in World War II, he says he was "excited" by his father's gesture of outrage.
 "I admired him for doing it," Stallman says.
 "But I didn't imagine that I could do anything.
 I was afraid that the juggernaut of the draft was going to destroy me."

-Although descriptions of his own unwillingness to speak out carry a tinge of nostalgic regret, Stallman says he was ultimately turned off by the tone and direction of the anti-war movement.
-Like other members of the Science Honors Program, he saw the weekend demonstrations at Columbia as little more than a distracting spectacle. $\frac{3}{2}$ Ultimately, Stallman says, the irrational forces driving the anti-war movement became indistinguishable from the irrational forces driving the rest of youth culture.
+However, Stallman says he was turned off by the tone and direction of much of that movement.
+Like other members of the Science Honors Program, he saw the weekend demonstrations at Columbia as little more than a distracting spectacle.
+Ultimately, Stallman says, the irrational forces driving the anti-war movement became indistinguishable from the irrational forces driving the rest of youth culture.
 Instead of worshiping the Beatles, girls in Stallman's age group were suddenly worshiping firebrands like Abbie Hoffman and Jerry Rubin.
-To a kid already struggling to comprehend his teenage peers, escapist slogans like "make love not war" had a taunting quality.
-Not only was it a reminder that Stallman, the short-haired outsider who hated rock 'n' roll, detested drugs, and didn't participate in campus demonstrations, wasn't getting it politically; he wasn't "getting it" sexually either.
+To a kid already struggling to comprehend his teenage peers, slogans like "make love not war" had a taunting quality.
+Stallman did not want to make war, at least not in Southeast Asia, but nobody was inviting him to make love either.

-"I didn't like the counter culture much," Stallman admits.
+"I didn't like the counter culture much," Stallman recalls.
 "I didn't like the music.
 I didn't like the drugs.
 I was scared of the drugs.
-I especially didn't like the antiintellectualism, and I didn't like the prejudice against technology.
+I especially didn't like the anti-intellectualism, and I didn't like the prejudice against technology.
 After all, I loved a computer.
 And I didn't like the mindless anti-Americanism that I often encountered.
 There were people whose thinking was so simplistic that if they disapproved of the conduct of the U.S. in the Vietnam War, they had to support the North Vietnamese.
 They couldn't imagine a more complicated position, I guess."

-Such comments alleviate feelings of timidity.
-They also underline a trait that would become the key to Stallman's own political maturation.
+Such comments underline a trait that would become the key to Stallman's own political maturation.
 For Stallman, political confidence was directly proportionate to personal confidence.
 By 1970, Stallman had become confident in few things outside the realm of math and science.
-Nevertheless, confidence in math gave him enough of a foundation to examine the anti-war movement in purely logical terms.
-In the process of doing so, Stallman had found the logic wanting.
+Nevertheless, confidence in math gave him enough of a foundation to examine the extremes of the anti-war movement in purely logical terms.
+Doing so, Stallman found the logic wanting.
 Although opposed to the war in Vietnam, Stallman saw no reason to disavow war as a means for defending liberty or correcting injustice.
-Rather than widen the breach between himself and his peers, however, Stallman elected to keep the analysis to himself.